Chief, Division of Epilepsy – Medical College of Georgia, Augusta University

 - Leadership, Neurology – Epilepsy , Neurology – Pediatric Epilepsy, Neurology – Research, Neuroscience, Neuroscience, Leadership – Division Chief

 - Augusta, GA

-The Department of Neurology at the Medical College of Georgia at Augusta University is seeking an Epileptologist to lead our Epilepsy Section.
+The Department of Neurology at the Medical College of Georgia at Augusta University is seeking a Neurologist with specialized training as an Epileptologist to lead our Epilepsy Section during an exciting time of growth.
 This position will provide patient care in our outpatient Neurology clinic, Epilepsy Monitoring Unit and provide oversight and mentorship for Neurology residents, fellows and medical students.
 Engagement in clinical research is strongly encouraged.

 Since 1977, MCG’s epilepsy program has been a nationally recognized referral center and has performed thousands of epilepsy-related surgeries.
 The Augusta University Comprehensive Epilepsy Program is a Level IV center and patients and their families benefit from the most up-to-date technology available.
 The Neuroscience Center of Excellence at the Medical College of Georgia at Augusta University offers expert patient care in a variety of Neurological and Neurosurgical subspecialties, a Neurocritical Care Unit and a comprehensive stroke program accredited by the Joint Commission of Healthcare Organizations.